 To further complicate things, there were extended periods of time when the barracks were unoccupied, which meant air conditioning was not needed for comfort.
 Unfortunately, they were having to run the air conditioning just to control the relative humidity.

-The Ultra-Aire MD33 In-Wall Dehumidifier was the perfect solution; the unit fit directly into the wall cavity of each room and could be tied to the existing plumbing in the mechanical closet.
+The Ultra Aire MD33 In-Wall Dehumidifier was the perfect solution; the unit fits directly into the wall cavity of each room and could be tied to the existing plumbing in the mechanical closet.
 In the end, it was as simple as setting the internal digital dehumidistat to 55% and letting the MD33 control the RH, regardless of whether the barracks were occupied or not.
-Not only have they saved money on ongoing mold remediation and air conditioning runtime when the barracks are unoccupied, the residents are comfortable as well.
+Not only have they saved money on ongoing mold remediation and air conditioning runtime when the barracks are unoccupied, but the residents are also comfortable as well.